 Working in an office has so many benefits.
 Being able to have your whole company together in a building or even on a single floor, that sense of community and camaraderie is hard to beat.
 However, a large office space, with numerous computers and other expensive pieces of office equipment can also become a target for theft.
 It’s important to not let your guard down since you never know who might walk in.
 You might be wondering how to improve your office security.
-This article aims to explain some great ways to improve your office security.
+With some advice from Security Forward, this article aims to explain some great ways to improve your office security.

 Upgrade All Of Your Locks

 If you’ve moved into an already existing office, you probably will have inherited whatever security system the previous tenants used.
 If the office is relatively old, it might not have had a security upgrade for quite some time.
 What is really noticeable is if the locks on office doors are old.
 A simple and traditional key-based lock is fine but these days they are definitely not the most secure option.
 Most commercial locksmiths in Perth will carry a wide range of door locks that you could upgrade to, just ask to see what they would recommend.
 Digital key fobs or key-code pads are both good options.
 Upgrading your locks in your office space is a great way to improve security.